tardis-sn/tardis/docs/team.rst

 **Diversity, Equity, and Inclusion**

 - Identify opportunities to use TARDIS to engage members of underrepresented minorities (URM) to coding/STEM
-- Identify papers about engaging URM in coding/science
+- Identify papers about engaging URM in coding / science

 TARDIS Alumni
 =============